Ulster Constitution Defence Committee: Background

-Noel Doherty, a member of Ian Paisley's Free Presbyterian Church of Ulster since 1956, was also a printer who with Paisley formed the Puritan Printing Company and created the first edition of the Protestant Telegraph in May 1966.
-Doherty was a great admirer or Gusty Spence, a member of the Ulster Protestant Action.
-Spence was a much harder character who recreated the Ulster Volunteer Force (UVF) in March 1966, just prior to the creation of the UCDC.
-Doherty would propose the political vehicle Ian Paisley needed but Doherty's motives were more aligned with Spence than with Paisley.
-Doherty used his position of trust with Paisley and began to organise a network of the 'Ulster Protestant Volunteer Corps' about two months prior to the creation of the UCDC.
+Noel Doherty, a member of Paisley's Free Presbyterian Church and a printer, helped Paisley form the Puritan Printing Company and create the first edition of the Protestant Telegraph in May 1966.
+Doherty was an admirer of Gusty Spence, a member of Ulster Protestant Action and a much tougher character who re-created the Ulster Volunteer Force (UVF) in March 1966, just prior to the formation of the UCDC.
+While proposing the political vehicle Paisley needed, Doherty's motives aligned more with Spence than with Paisley.
+Doherty used his position of trust with Paisley and began to organize a network of the 'Ulster Protestant Volunteer Corps' about two months before the creation of the UCDC.